Spirit-act/ts3phpui/README.md

 ### Your Work
 #### If you would use this UserInterface

-Download the "[TS3 PHP Framework from Github]" and change the "libaries" folder to inc and add the [conn.php]
+Download the "[TS3 PHP Framework from Github]" and change the "libaries" folder to "inc" and add the [conn.php]

 You also need to download [Bootstrap], because the design is based on Bootstrap 3.3.7 and some personal changes